-CLASSIFICATION RANK BEING SOUGHT EXTERNAL REVIEWERS Tenure track faculty, research professors, scientists, and scholars Advancement to full A maximum of two peers from other campuses of Indiana University or Purdue University may be considered "external" if they are not collaborators or do not have other, direct personal or professional associations that could affect objective evaluation.
+1 Tenure track faculty, Advancement to full External independent review is required. research professors, scientists, and scholars A maximum of two peers from other campuses of Indiana University or Purdue University may be considered "external" if they are not collaborators or do not have other, direct personal or professional associations that could affect objective evaluation.
 Select the strongest pool of external reviewers possible.
+Science the strongest pool of external reviewers possible.
 Academic reviewers must be at full rank.
+Academic reviewers must be at tull rank.
 Advancement to associate External independent review is required.
 A maximum of two peers from other campuses of Indiana University or Purdue University may be considered "external" if they are not collaborators or do not have other, direct personal or professional associations that could affect objective evaluation.
 Select the strongest pool of external reviewers possible.
 Academic reviewers must be at the rank of associate or higher.

 Clinical Track Advancement to full clinical professor External independent review is required.
 A maximum of two peers from other campuses of Indiana University or Purdue University may be considered "external" if they are not collaborators or do not have other, direct personal or professional associations that could affect objective evaluation.
 Select the strongest pool of external reviewers possible.
 Reviewers should be at the rank of full professor.
 They may be tenured or on clinical track.
+External independent review is required.
 Advancement to associate clinical professor A maximum of two peers external to the department or from other campuses of Indiana University or Purdue University may be considered "external" if they are not collaborators or do not have other, direct personal or professional associations that could affect objective evaluation.
 Select the strongest pool of external reviewers possible.
 Reviewers should be at the rank of associate or higher.
 They may be tenured or on clinical track.
 Lecturers Advancement to senior lecturer External peer review of the overall record is not required as long as a sufficient number of IUPUI peers outside the department or discipline provide an objective assessment of teaching.
 Advancement to teaching professor External independent peer review is required.
-During the initial year of implementation, at least 2 external letters may be from IU/IUPUI, outside of the unit.
+A maximum of two peers from other campuses of Indiana University or Purdue University may be considered external.
+During the period 2021-2024, external assessors may be tenured faculty at the associate rank, or clinical or teaching faculty at the full rank.

 Librarians Advancement to full librarian External independent peer review is required.
 A maximum of two peers from other campuses of Indiana University or Purdue University may be considered "external" if they are not collaborators or do not have other, direct personal or professional associations that could affect objective evaluation.
 Select the strongest pool of external reviewers possible.
 Advancement to associate librarian A maximum of two letters from campus faculty, librarians, or administrators external to the unit are acceptable; they should be solicited in the same careful way as external assessment letters to ensure independent review.